apache/openwhisk-runtime-java/README.md

 **Note:** [google-gson](https://github.com/google/gson) must exist in your Java CLASSPATH when compiling the Java file.

-When you use the command line and a `.jar` source file, you do not need to specify that you are creating a Java action;
-the tool determines that from the file extension.

 You need to specify the name of the main class using `--main`.
 An eligible main class is one that implements a static `main` method as described above.
 If the class is not in the default package, use the Java fully-qualified class name,